markproy/bird-classification-workshop/docs/lab4-trigger-inference-from-s3.md

 ### Create or select an IAM role for your Lambda function

 This Lambda function requires an IAM role with access to SNS, S3, and SageMaker.
 Your instructor has created the role on your behalf during workshop preparations.
 Go to the IAM console and click on the `Roles` section.
-Look for a role called `deeplens-workshop-lambda-role`.
+Look for a role called `deeplens-workshop-lambda-role` (with your user suffix).
 Click on that role and ensure it has access to SNS, S3, and SageMaker, as well as basic Lambda execution permissions (i.e., for CloudWatch logging).

 ### Create a 'hello world' Lambda function